-The "View" tab shown in Figure 4 provides the following functionalities:
+The View tab shown in Figure 4 provides the following functionalities (noted with numbered boxes):

-- 1. Consultation of the trace reference. - 2.
-Selection of different visualization style sheets in drop-down lists.
+- 1. Unique ID of the analysis, including aspects of the trace file and analyses done. - Selection of different visualization style sheets in drop-down lists.
 Different visualizations can be displayed simultaneously on the screen, and their time-code is synchronized.

-- Time code: this value corresponds to the cursor position in the visualization modules (vertical red line).
-The analyst can enter a time code and click "Go to" to focus on it. - 4.
-Visualization example with a time span of 10 seconds.
+- 3. Time code: this value corresponds to the cursor position in the visualization modules (vertical red line).
+The analyst can enter a time code and click Go to to focus on it. - 4.
+Visualization sample with a time span of 10 seconds.
 The analyst can scroll the trace left and right with the mouse.
 This visualization example corresponds to the simplified description given in Figure 2. - 5.
-Visualization example of an entire trace (20 minutes), with only the high-level symbols displayed.
+Visualization sample of an entire trace (20 minutes), with only the high-level symbols displayed.
 These trace examples come from our car driving study and are further explained in section 4. - 6.
 The analyst can show the symbols' properties by clicking on the symbols. - 7.
 The system can synchronize with a video player.
 When this box is checked, the system gives the timecode control to the video player and automatically follows it.